berkeley-scf/r-bootcamp-winter-2019/modules/module7_analysis.md

 ### Using the ideas

-4) Fit two linear regression models from the gapminder data, where the outcome is `gdpPercap` and the explanatory variables are `pop`, `lifeExp`, and `year`.
+4) Fit two linear regression models from the gapminder data, where the outcome is `lifeExp` and the explanatory variables are `log(pop)`, `log(gdpPercap)`, and `year`.
 In one model, treat `year` as a numeric variable.
 In the other, factorize the `year` variable.
 How do you interpret each model?

 5) Consider the code where we used `sample()`.
 Initialize a storage vector of 500 zeroes.
 Set up a bootstrap using a for loop, with 500 bootstrap datasets.
 Here are the steps within each iteration: